 Zapier IntegrationLast Updated: August 16, 2018

-Here are examples of things you can do with a Drift<>Zapier Integration:
+Here are just a few examples of actions you can do with the Drift<>Zapier Integration:

-Select a trigger
+Select a Trigger

 Here is a list of all the triggers that Drift offers: